ehayik/maven-archetypes/spring-boot-template/src/main/resources/archetype-resources/HELP.md

 - **Integration & System tests:** `jacoco-integration-tests`
 - **Merged Report:** `merged`

-Furhtermore, These reports can be found in your project's target directory (for example, `target/site/jacoco`) after running the tests.
+Furthermore, These reports can be found in your project's target directory (for example, `target/site/jacoco`) after running the tests.
 You can open them with any web browser to view the test coverage in detail.

-Addtionally, for those who are interested in a more in-depth understanding of how to report aggregated unit and integration test coverage with JaCoCo, you might find this [article](https://natritmeyer.com/howto/reporting-aggregated-unit-and-integration-test-coverage-with-jacoco/) useful.
+Additionally, for those who are interested in a more in-depth understanding of how to report aggregated unit and integration test coverage with JaCoCo, you might find this [article](https://natritmeyer.com/howto/reporting-aggregated-unit-and-integration-test-coverage-with-jacoco/) useful.
 It's not a requirement but a recommended read for a deeper comprehension.